 Simple English definitions for legal terms

-Read a random definition: Patent Act
+Read a random definition: commission to take a deposition

 Adjudicative law, also known as case law, is the collection of legal decisions made by judges in a particular jurisdiction.
 These decisions help to form the body of law that governs that jurisdiction.
 Essentially, when judges make decisions in individual cases, they create rules and generalizations that can be used to guide future legal disputes.
 Over time, these decisions become part of the legal system and are used to help resolve similar cases in the future.